Bernissart

 Bernissart ([bɛʁnisaʁ]; Bernissåt) is a municipality of Wallonia located in the province of Hainaut, Belgium.

-On January 1, 2006, Bernissart had a total population of 11,458.
-The total area is 43.42 km², which gives a population density of 264 inhabitants per km².
+On January 1, 2024, Bernissart had a total population of 11,878.
+The total area is 43.81 km2, which gives a population density of 271 inhabitants per km2.

 The municipality consists of the following districts: Blaton, Bernissart, Harchies, Pommerœul, and Ville-Pommerœul.

+Geography

+Location

+A well-known tourist municipality renowned for its numerous natural sites, Bernissart has an altitude ranging from 15 meters in the Harchies Marshes (a notable natural area) to 81 meters in the Stambruges Forest.

+Located in a border area, it shares its western boundary with Condé-sur-l'Escaut, France.
+A part of Bernissart even extends onto French territory, forming a hamlet attached to this French municipality.

+Bernissart is crossed by three main historical canals: Blaton-Ath in the north, Nimy-Blaton-Péronnes, and Pommerœul-Antoing in the center, which converge at an intersection in Blaton, earning it the nickname "Little Venice of Hainaut".
+It is also traversed by the Pommerœul-Condé canal and, to the southeast near the E19 highway, by the Haine River.

+The municipality is well-served by the N50 road, the E42 and E19 highways, as well as railway line 78, which serves the three stations within its territory.

+Thanks to this strategic location, Bernissart is just 22 km from Mons and 24 km from Tournai, at the crossroads of major road, rail, and waterway networks.

+Sections of the municipality

 The Iguanodon mine

 In 1878, dozens of Iguanodon skeletons were discovered in a coal mine, at a depth of 322 m (1,056 ft).
 At the time, their proximity was considered proof that some dinosaurs were herd animals.
 They were mounted by Louis Dollo and set the standard that was followed for over a century.
 Nine of the twenty-nine skeletons are currently on display at the Royal Belgian Institute of Natural Sciences, and one at the Bernissart Museum.
 The two museums even made an error they acknowledge with humour: they displayed the skeletons "standing", suggesting that the dinosaurs were bipedal, which is not the case.
 Found alongside the Iguanodon skeletons were the remains of plants, fish, and other reptiles, including the crocodyliform Bernissartia.
 The sediments are considered to belong to the Sainte-Barbe Clays Formation.